Florence Nightingale Day

 Pictures from the day and the quiz solutions are now online at the Florence Nightingale Day 2014 page.

 The Florence Nightingale Day is part of our continuing efforts to promote mathematics and statistics and especially the participation of women in those subjects.
 The day is aimed especially at female students in year 12 but is open to male students too.

 While Florence Nightingale is well-known for her medical work as a nurse, she was also a pioneer in statistics, especially in the use of visualisation of statistical data.
 A description of this work may be found in her biography on the MacTutor History of Mathematics archive, along with a large number of biographies of other female mathematicians.

-The day starts at 10am and ends at 3:30pm and a programme is below.
-Further details will be added in due course.
+The day starts at 9:30am and ends at 3:30pm and a programme is below.

 Teachers are encouraged to register their pupils for the Florence Nightingale Day.
+Please use the online form linked above.
 There are no registration fees and support will be available for travel expenses.
 Refreshments and lunch will be provided.
 To register or for any other enquiry, please contact Nadia Mazza at email@example.com or James Groves at firstname.lastname@example.org.